Confession of Pain: Box office

 Confession of Pain opened in Hong Kong in the same week as Zhang Yimou's Curse of the Golden Flower and was beaten on the opening day, but was still able to generate box office revenues of HK$3 million on its opening weekend.

 Critical reception

 Critical reception towards the film was mixed.
 Most critics positively reviewed the performances by Tony Leung and Takeshi Kaneshiro, but criticized the script as being weak or lacking suspense because it gives away too much too soon.

 Andrew Chan of the Film Critics Circle of Australia writes, "Ultimately the film is too predictable to be a thriller, too few “Chapman To” to be a comedy and far too much Shu Qi to be not entirely annoying.
 With that being said, the most important element that this film lacks is the almost non-existent connection with the audience and the effect is leaving the audience muddled up and confused."

+Screen Anarchy described the film as a visually polished crime drama marked by a pervasive tone of melancholy and strong performances by Tony Leung and Takeshi Kaneshiro.
+The review noted that while the film’s cinematography, musical score, and atmosphere were effective, its narrative revealed key elements too early, reducing suspense.
+Supporting characters were seen as underdeveloped, with several actors underutilized.